-General Shopping adopts a strategy of holding at least one year's interest payments hedged against currency risk.
-To this end, hedging may be conducted through operations either in Brazil or overseas and include derivative instruments.
+General Shopping adopts a strategy of holding at least one year's interest payments hedged against foreign exchange risk.
+To this end, hedging may be conducted through operations either in Brazil or abroad and include derivative instruments.
 The Company adheres strictly to set criteria for costs and profitability.